Steve-YJ/Steve-yj/README.md

 <br>

 ## I'm a Runner 🏃🏻, Machine Learner and Developer 👨‍💻
-- 🔭 I’m currently working on [Information Security Lab][profile]
+- 🔭 I’m currently working on [Information Security Lab][profile] and Looking for a Job!
 - 🌱 I’m currently learning Deep Learning & Data Science
-- ⌛️ 2020 Goals: is to do develop my own Deep Learning project
+- ⌛️ 2021 Goals: is to do PBL(Project-based Learning)
-- ⚡ Fun fact: I love to cook and Run
+- ⚡ Fun fact: I reaaly love to cook.
+Run three times a week.
 - 💬 Ask me about Anything :)

 ### 📗 Blog posts